sclorg/s2i-perl-container/README.md

 Test
 ---------------------
-This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Perl application built on top of the sti-perl image.
+This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Perl application built on top of the s2i-perl image.

 Users can choose between testing a Perl test application based on a RHEL or CentOS image.